khadas/khadas_docs/source/vim2/BuildFuchsia.md

 $ fx set arm64
 $ fx full-build
 ```
-If successfully will start to build Fuchsia, this will take some time.
+If you did the above steps correctly, Fuchsia will now begin to build.
+This will take some time, be patient.

 ### Boot Fuchsia

-#### Update u-boot to Fuchsia version
+#### Update your U-Boot to the Fuchsia Version
-Copy the u-boot for Fuchsia you build above to TF card or U-disk, and insert it to VIM2, power on VIM2 and boot into u-boot command line.
-And execute the following commands to update u-boot.
+Copy the U-Boot for Fuchsia that you've built above, to a TF card or Thumbdrive (U-Disk) and insert it into your VIM2.
+Power on your VIM2 and boot into U-Boot's command line.
+Then execute the following commands to update VIM2's U-Boot.

-* If your u-boot stored in U-disk
+* If your U-Boot is stored on a Thumbdrive (U-Disk)
 ```
 kvim2#usb start
 kvim2#fatload usb 0 1080000 u-boot.bin
 ```
-* If your u-boot stored in TF card
+* If your U-Boot stored on a TF-Card
 ```
 kvim2#mmc info
 kvim2#fatload mmc 0 1080000 u-boot.bin
 ```
-Update u-boot
+Update U-Boot
 ```
 kvim2#store rom_write 1080000 0 1000000
 kvim2#reset
 ```
-You will boot the u-boot for Fuchsia.
+You will now boot the U-Boot for Fuchsia.

 #### Flash Fuchsia
-Enter u-boot command line again and enter `fastboot` mode to flash Fuchsia.
+Enter the U-Boot command-line again and enter the `fastboot` mode to flash Fuchsia.

 ```
 kvim2#fastboot
 ```
-Switch to your build host and enter your fuchsia folder.
-And make sure thst your VIM2  and host PC are in  the same local area network.
+Switch to your Build Host and enter your Fuchsia folder.
+Make sure that your VIM2 and host PC are on the same local area network (LAN).
 ```
 $ cd ~/project/fuchsia
 $ sudo ./scripts/fx flash vim2 --pave
 ```
-After this you will boot into Fuchsia, and you can connect VIM2 to the HDMI screen you will find the shell.
+After this you will boot into Fuchsia.
+Connect your VIM2 to a HDMI screen to see the shell.

-### In the end
+### Conclusions
-If you don't want to build the Fuchsia from scratch you can use the ready to use [u-boot](http://www.mediafire.com/file/ilpx433krhzit6j/u-boot.bin) and [zircon kernel](http://www.mediafire.com/file/d63ffa2fdyg6uts/vim2-boot.img) I build.
+If you don't want to build Fuchsia from scratch, you can use this ready-to-use [U-Boot](http://www.mediafire.com/file/ilpx433krhzit6j/u-boot.bin) and [Zircon Kernel](http://www.mediafire.com/file/d63ffa2fdyg6uts/vim2-boot.img), which I built myself.

-* Update u-boot
+* Update U-Boot
-Please follow the instructions in `Build U-boot for Fuchsia` about how to burn u-boot.
+Please follow the instructions in `Build U-boot for Fuchsia`, to burn the U-Boot.

 * Flash Zircon
-  * Enter `fastboot` mode by holding down `POWER KEY`, pressing `RESET KEY` quickly and keeping pressing `POWER KEY` for a few seconds.
+  * Enter `fastboot` mode by (1) holding-down the `POWER KEY`, (2) then tap the `RESET KEY` quickly WITHOUT releasing the `POWER KEY`, and (3) keep holding-down the `POWER KEY` for a few more seconds (10-seconds to be safe).
   * Burn
     `sudo fastboot flash boot vim2-boot.img`

-Reboot the board you will enter `zedboot`.
+Reboot your VIM2 to enter `zedboot`.

-### See also
+### See Also
 [Google Fuchsia Docs](https://fuchsia.googlesource.com/docs/+/master/getting_started.md#Prerequisites)
 [Zircon on Khadas VIM2 Board](https://github.com/fuchsia-mirror/zircon/blob/master/docs/targets/khadas-vim.md)